lacanoid/datalink/README.md

 - DLLINKTYPE function
 - DLCOMMENT function
 - Event and other triggers to make all of this 'just work'
-- Setting link control options with "UPDATE DATALINK.COLUMN_OPTIONS"
+- Setting link control options with UPDATE DATALINK.COLUMN_OPTIONS
-- token generator
+- token generator (uses uuid-ossp)
 - plperlu interface to curl via WWW::Curl
 - URI handling functions `uri_get()` and `uri_set()`
-- simple datalinker
 - LCO: NO LINK CONTROL - only check for valid URLs
 - LCO: FILE LINK CONTROL INTEGRITY SELECTIVE - check if file exists with CURL HEAD
 - LCO: FILE LINK CONTROL INTEGRITY ALL - keep linked files in `datalink.dl_linked_files` table
+- simple datalinker to provide other LCOs, see below

 With datalinker:
 - LCO: READ ACCESS DB - make file owned by database